bshim181/EmbeddingImagesInLatentSpace/README.md

 # Image2StyleGan
-I have used images of two fashion models and preprocessed facial part locations, then worked to morph two faces to create a facial template for potential virtual/simulated characters.
+I have used images of fashion models, preprocessed facial part locations, then worked to morph two faces to create a facial template for potential virtual/simulated characters.

 ## Acknowledgement & References